 Going away to college is one of the biggest transitions that you will encounter in your life.
 You are on your own for the first time without a safety net things and people who are familiar to you.
 Sharing a space with a roommate; navigating your class schedule; figuring out how and when and where to eat; and finding new friends can all be extremely stressful things to manage.

 On top of “typical” stress going away to college, you are now navigating the unprecented experience of attending school during a global pandemic.
 Whether you are a college freshman or a returning student, everyone is in the same boat of having no idea what to expect when you arrive in the fall.

-Your anxiety is through the roof right now, and you are feeling lost.
+Your anxiety is through the roof right now with all of the uncertainty.

 Here’s the good news- we can work through this together, one step at a time.

 We can break down the things that are causing you stress into manageable pieces and talk about the following:

 - How to establish a routine that will help you adjust to a “new normal”

 - Ways to remain calm in the face of stressful news reports